haka-security/haka/doc/tutorial/hellopacket/hellopacket.rst

 Haka is a language, therefore here is its own helloworld called "hellopacket".

-This "hellopacket" reads a pcap file, then print some fields of packet and TCP connection.
+This "hellopacket" reads a pcap file, then print some tcp/ip packet fields.

 How to use hellopacket
 ----------------------
-Launch ``hakapcap`` with pcapfile and lua configfile as arguments.
+Launch ``hakapcap`` with pcapfile and lua script file as arguments.
-Pcapfile and lua config file are installed at ``<install-path>/share/haka/sample/tutorial/hellopacket``
+Pcapfile and lua script file are installed at ``<install-path>/share/haka/sample/tutorial/hellopacket``

 .. code-block:: bash

     $ cd <install-path>/share/haka/sample/tutorial/hellopacket
     $ hakapcap hellopacket.pcap hellopacket.lua

-Hakacap will process the pcap file accordingly to lua configfile, you will see:
+Hakacap will process the pcap file accordingly to lua configfile, you will see at first some infos about the starting of haka, then the packets and stream found in pcap file.:

 .. code-block:: bash